Rishabhbahuguna03/SQL/SQLWithIDC/Day 02/Query_Output.md

-# SQL Challenge - Day 02 Output
+# SQL Challenge - Day 02

 ## Challenge Question
 Find all patients admitted to **'Surgery'** service with a satisfaction score below 70, showing their patient_id, name, age, and satisfaction score.